 (4) In this rule:

-direct marketing consent means a consent requested in accordance with subparagraph 4.11(1)(c)(iii).
+direct marketing consent means a consent in the category set by subparagraph 10A(2)(d).

 7.6 Use or disclosure of CDR data by accredited data recipients, outsourced service providers and others

 (1) Subject to the Act and these rules, an accredited data recipient that has collected CDR data under a consumer data request under Part 4 made on behalf of a CDR consumer must not use or disclose it, or CDR data directly or indirectly derived from it, other than for a permitted use or disclosure (whether or not one that relates to direct marketing).